edjw/password-character-finder/README.md

 Requires Python to be installed.

 1. `pip install click` to get [Click](https://click.palletsprojects.com) for some command line nice things like hidden input and input validation.
+This isn't optional.

 2. `cp password-character-finder /usr/local/bin`